Short Butterfly Spread: Legs, Strikes, Risk

 In what situation will I use this strategy?

-This strategy is best used when an investor expects a stock to remain relatively flat and between the strike prices of the butterfly.
-In this situation, the investor will benefit from the decay in the option premiums created by the short strangles.
+This strategy is best used when an investor expects a large move and expects the stock to finish outside the outer strike prices of the butterfly.
+Time decay works against the position while the stock sits near the body.

 Where does this strategy typically fall in the range of risk-reward and probability of profit?